-Belize has an updated register of individuals and corporations handling pharmaceutical products containing precursor substances, narcotics, or psychotropic substances.
-In this sense, the register includes name of company, address, business type, and stated yearly quota.
+Grenada has an updated register of individuals and corporations handling pharmaceutical products containing precursor substances, narcotics, or psychotropic substances.
+In this sense, the register of individuals includes the name of importer, name of supplier, and name, strength and dosage form of substance, and total ADC.